riebecj/pycom/README.md

 | Stack Operations | 8.857s | 2.132s | 1.992s | 3.113s |

 (All of these can be found under ./benchmarks/)

+## Supported Features

+- All 'turing complete' features of Python: if, else, for, while, etc.
+- f'' strings
+- Some in built functions
+- Some math library functions

+## Not supported yet

+- Pythonic ways of writing certain blocks (list comprehension, one line if...else)
+- A lot of libraries included in stdlib